nyberry/nyberrysite/bio.md

 <img class="profile_img" src="/assets/images/headshot.jpg" alt="Centered Image">

 ### Hi, I'm Nick.
-I'm a British medical doctor with an interest in preventative health and the applications of technology in healthcare.
+I'm a British medical doctor with an interest in the applications of technology in healthcare.

 I qualified at Nottingham Medical School, and since 2002 have worked as a Specialist in Family Medicine in South West England and more recently in Qatar.
 I have Postgraduate qualifications in Sports and Exercise Medicine and Medical Education, and work as a GP trainer, mentoring resident doctors as they specialise in Family Medicine.

 I am CMO of clini.co.uk, a medical software company which uses AI to help improve patient care and communication.
 From September 2025 I will be studying for a MSc in Data Science for HealthCare at Exeter University.